 Laws that give special treatment to labor unions are often blamed on Franklin Roosevelt and the New Deal, but the Norris-LaGuardia Act (like the Davis-Bacon Act) was the product of the Republican administration of Herbert Hoover.
 Some of the effects of the Norris-LaGuardia Act, as noted by Charles Baird, director of the Smith Center for Private Enterprise Studies at California State University at Hayward:

 “The NLA prohibited federal judges from issuing injunctions to interrupt strikes—even violent strikes . . . .
-The most basic function of government in a free society is to protect people against trespass, aggression, and violence, yet [that section] is still the law of the land. . . .
+The most basic function of government in a free society is to protect people against trespass, aggression, and violence, yet is still the law of the land. . . .

 The NLA gave legal standing to strangers in labor disputes.
 Thus, a company with 150 employees on strike and 700 employees that wish to continue to work can be forcibly shut down by 5,000 picketers sent from union headquarters.
 These NLA provisions clearly violate voluntary exchange rules regarding property rights, trespass, and contract.